zhangjiequan/AssetStudio/README.md

 * Enhanced Shader Preview and Export
   * Add pretty printing functionality to enhance shader information readability.
   * Fix errors by implementing lazy generation for ShaderSubProgram as needed.
+* Support for Lua bytecode assets
+  * Decompile, preview and export LuaJIT, Lua 5.1, 5.2, and 5.3 bytecode assets.
 ---

 **None of the repo, the tool, nor the repo owner is affiliated with, or sponsored or authorized by, Unity Technologies or its affiliates.**